bobbyiliev/introduction-to-bash-scripting/ebook/en/content/008-bash-arrays.md

 ```

-Lets see a few more examples:
+Let's see a few more examples:

 - Example 1